by-jp/www.byjp.me/content/notes/twitter/13675173611/index.md

 - imported
 - from-twitter
 ---
-TimeMachine saved the day for the first time - Backup ftw\!
+TimeMachine saved the day for the first time - Backup ftw!